Phixyn/no-bs-looper/README.md

 Depending on your HTTP server's setup, this may vary.
 If you followed all the steps in the [Installation](#installation) section, you'll be able to access the website using your **local IP address**, or localhost.
 If you can't get it set up, use one of the [public instances](#public-instances) listed below.

-Once you're in the website, paste a **video ID** onto the video ID text field and click **"Update".** Move the slider handles to loop a specific portion of the video, or leave them at the start and end to loop the full video.
+Once you're in the website, paste a **YouTube video link** or ID onto the video link text field and click **"Update".** Move the slider handles to loop a specific portion of the video, or leave them at the start and end to loop the full video.

 You can **save and share** your loop by copying the URL in your address bar.
 The URL changes everytime you customize the loop or load a new video.

+To reduce distractions and focus on the video, you can dim every element on the page by clicking **"Turn off the lights"**.
+Click or tap anywhere on the page (outside of the video player) to disable this effect.

 ### How to find the video ID?

+**Since v1.1.0 you can copy full YouTube links instead of a video ID.** However, if you still want to use video IDs instead, here's how to find them:

 It's usually after the `v=` portion of a YouTube link.
 For example:

 ![https://www.youtube.com/watch?v=dQw4w9WgXcQ](docs/screenshots/video_id_example.png?raw=true)

 For the above video, the video ID is `dQw4w9WgXcQ`.

-Don't worry, you'll be able to use full video URLs [soon](https://github.com/Phixyn/no-bs-looper/issues/24).

 ## Public Instances